Modals

 Usage

-Positioning and scaling of modals
+Positioning and Scaling of Modals

 Modals are vertically center-aligned.
 They scale vertically in case the content is long enough, until reaching 64px from the screen’s top and bottom edge.
 In those cases, a scroll is introduced as well.